 You will regret not paying for something you need

 Sometimes in life you look back and wonder how you ever managed without something.
 You may say ‘I don’t need X, Y or Z’ but are you being honest?
 Are you not going to get physiotherapy that would solve a niggling back problem, enable you to sit comfortably at work and get you back to exercising?
 Is it realistic to think you will stay motivated without a goal, without a training partner or without someone setting sessions for you to put in your diary?
 Be honest.
-Think through what you need to start and maintain a healthy routine.
+Think through what you need to start, set a goal and maintain a healthy routine.

 Ask what you’d buy instead